hiiamboris/red-cli-gitlab-mirror/README.md

 `/allow-multiple` will allow specifying multiple arguments to an option at once, delimited by comma or whitespace: `-a b,c,d` => `-a b -a c -a d` (Guideline 8 [2])

+Current implementation is restricted to at most one argument for the following:
+- To meaningfully support `--xx=<y>` form, as `--xx=y1 y2 y3` is somewhat confusing, because with the familiar GNU standard, only `y1` is an argument to `xx`, while `y2` and `y3` read as operands.
+- I don't recall any utility that would support it
+- I didn't decide how to do collection in presence of 2+ arguments: `/x a b`.
+Maybe `a` and `b` should be either both collecting or both replacing, but not mixed, then it'll work.

 #### 6. Sticking

 `/allow-sticking` will allow `-ofile` form as an equivalent of `-o file`.
 Recommended for POSIX compliance [1]